Mississippi Payroll Tax Registration

 Once you have your Employment Account Number and Unemployment Insurance tax rate (or reimbursable status), enter them to your payroll provider.

-Mississippi Withholding Tax Setup for LLP, LLC, Corporation
+Mississippi Withholding Tax Setup for LLC, LLP, Corporation

 If you have employees in Mississippi, you must register with the Department of Revenue for a Withholding Tax account.